 GAMMA is a leadership program specifically for fraternity and sorority members who agree to be advocates health-related issues for their chapter members.
 GAMMA members can lead the way for learning more about health and safety issues, and reduce high-risk behaviors that can cause harm to individuals or to the chapter.
 GAMMA at Ohio University is part of a national network of peer health educators through the BACCHUS and GAMMA Peer Education Network.

-If you make it through the application and interview, you will need to enroll in a class during spring quarter.
-The class meets for one hour on Monday-Thursday and is worth 4 credit hours.
-Throughout the quarter, you will learn everything there is to know about POWER/GAMMA and health issues that face our campus.
-Toward the end of the quarter you will take a National Certification Peer Health Educator test that will be submitted to Bacchus and Gamma.
-And presto!
-You are now an official peer educator!
-You will start your programs the following Fall Quarter.
+If you make it through the application and interview, you will need to enroll in a class during spring semester.
+The class is worth up to 3 credit hours.
+Throughout the semester, you will learn everything there is to know about POWER/GAMMA and health issues that face our campus.
+After one year of service you will take a National Certification Peer Health Educator test that will be submitted to Bacchus and Gamma.
+After completion of the course you will start your programs the following fall semester.